 What is the function of a transcutaneous electrical neurol stimulation (TENS) device in my TMJ treatment?

-At Koala® Center of Sleep & TMJ Disorders, we can use a TENS unit to help us understand the best positioning for your jaw.
+At Koala® Center of Sleep & TMJ Disorders, we can use a TENS unit to help us understand the Top positioning for your jaw.
 The TENS will send an electrical current into the body that helps tensed muscles relax, allowing your doctor to temporarily relieve any pain or stiffness you are experiencing while also understanding the proper anatomical alignment of your jaw muscles.
 Once your doctor finds your jaw’s true resting position, they can suggest therapeutic devices or techniques that will improve your symptoms.

 What is the most effective treatment for TMJ disorder?

-At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, our doctors are dedicated to providing personalized attention and care for patients suffering from TMJ disorder.
+At Koala® Center for Sleep and TMJ Disorders, our doctors are dedicated to providing personalized attention and care for patients suffering from TMJ disorder.
 We know that your anatomy is unique to you, and you deserve a treatment that is designed especially to address your specific needs.
 Our exceptional doctors and dedicated dental staff work together to create a comprehensive plan that will address all of your TMJ discomfort and symptoms.
 We believe that our patients can benefit greatly from neuromuscular orthotics that are designed to help their temporomandibular joint rest in an optimal position, allowing for relaxation of the jaw muscles and better alignment of the upper and lower jaw, so you can enjoy reduction of symptoms without reliance on prescription medications or surgical intervention.
 Each device is made to fit your mouth exactly, so they are incredibly comfortable and non-invasive.